abelsj60/jamesabels.net/app/data/reveries/5-29-21-if-you-build-it-they-will-come.md

 Lately, I've been thinking about a new personal project.
 I have some ideas about AI and media.
 I plan to start writing about them soon.
 But, before I do, I wanted to finish the thread that ties these first Reveries together — starting over.

-I dedicate this site to anyone who breaks the rules — even if all the people, all the experienced people, call you crazy.
+I dedicate this site to anyone who breaks the rules.

 There are no limits out there.
 Just pick your path — and believe.

 -j